stanford-esrg/lzr/README.md

     	number of data packets to re-transmit (default 1) -rt int
-    	number of seconds until re-transmitting packet (default 1) -t int
+    	number of seconds until re-transmitting packet (default 1) -sendSYNs
+    	will read input from stdin containing a newline-delimited list of ip:port -sourceIP string
+    	source IP to send syn packets with (if using sendSYNs flag) -t int
     	number of seconds to wait in timeout queue for last retransmission (default 5) -w int